Waikiki Meatballs. They were delicious! My mom completed the meal by making some fried rice.

 "This honor was bestowed upon Zechariah for excellent participation with Grandma in Bible Study and nurturing your spirit through daily prayer journaling with Mom."

-If you see the surprised look on her face, it's because Grandma read a note written about Ariel from the overseer of the gifted education program.
+Grandma read a note written about Ariel from the overseer of the gifted education program.
 "Ariel is an all-around great student!
 She has very good academic skills in all subject areas.
 Her strengths include both language arts and math.
 Ariel demonstrates good control of the English language; she is able to speak and write extremely well.
 In reading, Ariel displays good comprehension and she reads all types of books.
 Ariel is a good thinker and problem solver.
 If there is something she does not know, she will find a way to figure it out.
 She sets her goals high and is a hard worker.
 Ariel has outstanding leadership qualities; she has many friends and she is kind and respectful to everyone.
 Ariel is fair, kind, understanding, and makes good decisions.
 Ariel is a wonderful young lady!"
 What high praise for her!

 Since kindergarten I have been doing prayer journaling with my daughter every day before school starts.
 Middle school begins minutes after my boys are just waking up.
 We will no longer be able to have our prayer time at 8am as a family.
 Ariel will be on her own, learning to put into practice all that she has learned!
 New beginnings!